Ke'Bryan Hayes Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.

-- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Twins' 3.91 team ERA ranks eighth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.